Linda's Lunacy

 Wednesday – beef – Crockpot deer, potatoes, onions and carrots

-Thursday – super simple – Salad with chicken, cheese, and homemade croutons
+Thursday – super simple – Chicken Pasta Salad

-Friday – Sabbath Dinner – BBQ chicken with homemade BBQ sauce, brown rice, peas, corn
+Friday – Sabbath Dinner – BBQ chicken with homemade BBQ sauce, baked potatoes, corn

 For more ideas, visit Menu Plan Monday